 In a healthy eye, the iris (the colored part of the eye) regulates the amount of light that enters the eye through the pupil.
 The light passes through the lens where it is focused onto the retina at the back of the eye.
 Signals are then sent from the retina to the brain via the optic nerve where they are translated into the images you see.
 An eye with a cataract functions normally except that the lens has grown cloudy.
 Light enters the eye as usual, but the clouded lens disperses the light, causing the retina to have difficulty transmitting a clear image.
 Therefore, because the light that the retina receives is patchy, the retina's transmissions to the brain are also affected, resulting in hazy, blurred vision.

 UNDERSTANDING YOUR OPTIONS

 The most important step is to visit your eye doctor so that he or she can evaluate your vision.
-This evaluation will generally include vision tests, an eye exam, and a review of your medical history to uncover any other vision problems you may have.
-If you are found to have cataracts, the team at Vance Thompson Vision in Alexandria, MN offers ReLACS, the most advanced, mini-incision, no-stitch cataract surgery combined with the most exhaustive laser and implant options you will find anywhere in the region.
+This evaluation will generally include vision tests, an eye exam and a review of your medical history to uncover any other vision problems you may have.
+If you are found to have cataracts, the team at Vance Thompson Vision in Sioux Falls, offers refractive cataract surgery, the most advanced cataract surgery combined with the most exhaustive laser and implant options you will find anywhere in the region.

 The best first Step